-Our school has cultural activities prevalent throughout the year based upon the seasonal cycle.
-For example, in fall is the beginning of the trapping season of fur bearing animals and winter preparations including harvesting.
-In winter, we continue trapping, but also make products such as gauntlets out of the animal hides.
+Throughout the year, our school offers cultural activities based on the seasonal cycle.
+For example, fall brings the beginning of moose hunting and beaver trapping, along with many other fur-bearing animals.
+In winter, we continue harvesting and trapping mink, marten and rabbit to produce gauntlets/mitts out of the hides.
 Winter is an important time for storytelling, learning rights of passage, values, and legends.
 The school Powwow is something to look forward to in addition to the annual community Powwow, which takes place in the third week of August.